1. Markets tend to return to the mean over time

 9. When all the experts and forecasts agree -- something else is going to happen

-As Stovall, the S&P investment strategist, puts it: "If everybody's optimistic, who is left to buy?
-If everybody's pessimistic, who's left to sell?"
+As Stovall, the S&P investment strategist, puts it: "If everybody is optimistic, who is left to buy?
+If everybody is pessimistic, who's left to sell?"
 Going against the herd as Farrell repeatedly suggests can be very profitable, especially for patient buyers who raise cash from frothy markets and reinvest it when sentiment is darkest.

 10. Bull markets are more fun than bear markets

 Especially if you are long only or mandated to be full invested.
-Those with more flexible charters might squeek out a smile or two here and there.
+Those with more flexible charters might squeak out a smile or two here and there.

 I occasionally crossed paths with Bob when I worked at Merrill Lynch as an analyst.
 He was strong researcher and true gentleman.
-Though he may not know me, I got to observe him more when I became a resident of Concord, MA., a gracious gentleman, family man and supporter of his church.
 He is an example of what we should aspire to be as a finance professional, colleague, friend, and neighbor.
 I wish I knew him better because I would be better because of it.
 This is not meant to be a eulogy but just the truth.